Home office in transition: Current studies and their significance for the working world

 Table of contents

-According to new Ifo Institute surveys, it's obvious: Employers are significantly more attractive to applicants if they offer home office options.
-After a Ifo survey From October 7, 2025, every fifth job posting offers working from home.
-This goes hand in hand with the New Work survey by the Xing network, in which, in particular, for the generation of millennials and Gen Z, the ability to work remotely plays a major role.
+According to new ifo Institute surveys, it's clear: employers are significantly more attractive to applicants if they offer home office options.
+Following a ifo survey from October 7, 2025, one in five job advertisements offers home office.
+This aligns with the New Work survey by the Xing network, which indicates that the option for remote work is particularly important for the Millennial and Gen Zgenerations.

-Another publication from the Ifo Institute focuses on the topic of office utilization.
-This is how Ifo found out That in turn, a quarter of all companies in Germany report that office space utilization is too low.
-How can companies combine these two insights?
-This article highlights the scientific findings on the topic Home office accompanying the topic of office utilization in more detail and advises on further steps to strengthen the employer's image and revive the office — with the introduction of flexible working and the established home office model.
+Another publication from the ifo Institute focuses on office occupancy. ifo found that, a quarter of all companies in Germany report insufficient office space utilization.
+How can companies reconcile these two findings?
+This article examines the scientific findings on home office in conjunction with office occupancy in more detail and advises on further steps to strengthen the employer's image and revitalize the office – by introducing flexible working and the established home office model.

-Compared to the last survey by the Ifo Institute, the trend towards downsizing offices has continued to intensify.
-Around 26.3% of offices in Germany are underutilized — and the trend is rising.
-For this reason, around 12.5% of offices are also planning to reduce the existing space.
+Compared to the last ifo Institute survey, the trend towards downsizing offices has further intensified.
+Around 26.3% of offices in Germany are not sufficiently utilized – and this trend is increasing.
+Consequently, about 12.5% of offices are planning to reduce their existing space.

-A major reason for office vacancy is the underutilization of office space because of home office and remote work, two models that are firmly established in the modern working world in many companies.
-As a result, the desks in established offices, which are usually used permanently by only one employee, remain empty and usually unused.
+A significant reason for vacant offices is the underutilization of office spaces due to home office and remote work, two models that are firmly established in many companies in the modern working world.
+As a result, desks in established offices, often permanently used by only one employee, remain empty and mostly unused.

 What can be done about office underutilization?